EGI-Federation/documentation/content/en/users/check-in/signup/_index.md

   Register an account with Check-in to get access to EGI services
 ---

-You need to sign up for an account for accessing the EGI serives.
+You need to sign up for an account for accessing the EGI services.
 As part of this process you will be assigned a personal unique **EGI ID** which will be then used across all EGI tools and services.
 Follow the instructions below to get started: